Kentico/xperience-component-samples/Kentico.Selector.ObjectSelector/README.md

 :warning: This component is under development.
 It is not recommended to include this component in your projects.
 ---

 The object selector form component allows content editors to select objects of a specified type (defined by the developer) when editing page builder components via the properties configuration dialog.
 The selector returns a collection of *ObjectSelectorItem* objects corresponding to the objects selected by the user, which contain the code name of the returned object in the *ObjectCodeName* property.
-Additionally, the selector can be set to also return GUIDs of object in the *ObjectGuid* property.
+Additionally, the selector can be set to return GUIDs of object in the *ObjectGuid* property instead of code names.

 ## Installation